paws-r/paws-rhub/cran-comments.md

 ## R CMD check results

-There were no ERRORs, or WARNINGs.
+There were no ERRORs, WARNINGs, or Notes.
-Notes:
-checking installed package size ...
-NOTE installed size is  6.5Mb sub-directories of 1Mb or more:
-    R      3.1Mb
-    help   3.3Mb

-Maintainer Notes: tarball package size: 1002.02K
+Maintainer Notes: tarball package size:  981.5K

 ## Downstream dependencies